rapmd73/Companion/README.md

 #### /home/Companion/Personas

 - **Marcus** The stoic mentor/teacher modelled after Marcus Aurelius.
 This persona is meant to demonstrate how a historical figure to bew brought to "life".
-- **Mugsy** This is a play of the ganster characters from Bug Bunny cartoons or Rockey the mobster, or Dick Dastardly.
+- **Mugsy** This is a play of the ganster characters from Bugs Bunny cartoons or Rockey the mobster, or Dick Dastardly.
 It is kept is the same light hwearted humor.
 - **Tipsy** This is the playful side of AI.
 Completely whimsical at all times and makes for a really nice addition to any server.

 #### /home/Companion/Personas/Tipsy